wein.plus

 History

-Bulgaria is one of the countries with the oldest wine-growing tradition in Europe.
-Based on archaeological finds and traditional texts, the origins on the territory of today's state point to a beginning as early as 5,000 years ago.
-Thracian tribes to the north and south of the Balkan Mountains cultivated wild vines and practised a pronounced cult in honour of the wine god Dionysus.
+Bulgaria has a very old wine-growing tradition.
+Based on archaeological finds and traditional texts, the origins point to a beginning as early as 5,000 years ago.
+Thracian tribes to the north and south of the Balkan Mountains cultivated wild vines and practised a pronounced cult in honour of the god of wine, Dionysus.
 The Thracians are credited with cultivating the oldest Bulgarian grape varieties and their ancestors such as Mavrud, Pamid, Dimyat, Melnik (Shiroka Melnishka) and Gamza (Kadarka).
 At the time of the Roman Empire, wine from Thrace was a sought-after export to Greece, Sicily, Asia Minor (Anatolia, Turkey) and Egypt.

 Voices of our members